 From this early stage it still takes a few years to pass before the new BMW X5 is introduced to the public.

-Globally there are three BMW design centres, in Munich, Singapore and Newbury Park (California).
+Globally there are three BMW design centres, in Munich, Shanghai and Newbury Park (California).
 The teams work closely together across national boundaries.